-- (c) Labour force: Persons who are either 'working' (or employed) or 'seeking or available for work' (or unemployed) during the reference period together constitute the labour force. - (d) Out of labour force: Persons who are neither 'working' and at the same time nor 'seeking or available for work' for various reasons during the reference period are considered to be 'out of labour force'.
-The persons under this category are students, those engaged in domestic duties, rentiers, pensioners, recipients of remittances, those living on alms, infirm or disabled persons, too young or too old persons, prostitutes, etc. and casual labourers not working due to sickness. - 1.9.2 It may be noted that workers have been further categorized as self-employed, regular wage/ salaried employee and casual wage labourer.
-These categories are defined in the following paragraphs. - 1.9.3 Self-employed: Persons who operate their own farm or non-farm enterprises or are engaged independently in a profession or trade on own-account or with one or a few partners are deemed to be self-employed in household enterprises.
+- (c) Labour force: Persons who were either 'working' (or employed) or 'seeking or available for work' (or unemployed) during the reference period together constituted the labour force. - (d) Out of labour force: Persons who were neither 'working' and at the same time nor 'seeking or available for work' for various reasons during the reference period were considered to be 'out of labour force'.
+The persons under this category were students, those engaged in domestic duties, rentiers, pensioners, recipients of remittances, those living on alms, infirm or disabled persons, too young or too old persons, prostitutes, etc. and casual labourers not working due to sickness. - 1.11.2 It may be noted that workers have been further categorized as self-employed, regular wage/ salaried employee and casual wage labourer.
+These categories are defined in the following paragraphs. - 1.11.3 Self-employed: Persons who operated their own farm or non-farm enterprises or were engaged independently in a profession or trade on own-account or with one or a few partners were deemed to be self-employed in household enterprises.
 The essential feature of the self-employed is that they have autonomy (i.e., how, where and when to produce) and economic independence (i.e., market, scale of operation and money) for carrying out their operation.
-The remuneration of the self-employed consists of a non-separable combination of two parts: a reward for their labour and profit of their enterprise.
+The remuneration of the self-employed consisted of a non-separable combination of two parts: a reward for their labour, and profit of their enterprise.
 The combined remuneration is given by the revenue from sale of output produced by self-employed persons minus the cost of purchased inputs in production.

-The self-employed persons may again be categorised into the following three groups:
+The self-employed persons were again categorised into the following three groups:

-- (i) own-account workers: They are the self-employed who operate their enterprises on their own account or with one or a few partners and who during the reference period by and large, run their enterprise without hiring any labour.
-They may, however, have unpaid helpers to assist them in the activity of the enterprise. - (ii) employers: The self-employed persons who work on their own account or with one or a few partners and by and large run their enterprise by hiring labour are the employers, and - (iii) helpers in household enterprise: The helpers are a category of self-employed persons mostly family members who keep themselves engaged in their household enterprises, working full or part time and do not receive any regular salary or wages in return for the work performed.
-They do not run the household enterprise on their own but assist the related person living in the same household in running the household enterprise. - 1.9.4 There is a category of workers who work at a place of their choice which is outside the establishment that employs them or buys their product.
+- (i) own-account workers: They are the self-employed who operated their enterprises on their own account or with one or a few partners and who during the reference period by and large, ran their enterprise without hiring any labour.
+They could, however, have had unpaid helpers to assist them in the activity of the enterprise. - (ii) employers: The self-employed persons who worked on their own account or with one or a few partners and by and large ran their enterprise by hiring labour were the employers, and - (iii) helpers in household enterprise: The helpers were a category of self-employed persons mostly family members who kept themselves engaged in their household enterprises, working full or part time and did not receive any regular salary or wages in return for the work performed.
+They did not run the household enterprise on their own but assisted the related person living in the same household in running the household enterprise. - 1.11.4 There is a category of workers who worked at a place of their choice which is outside the establishment that employed them or bought their product.
 Different expressions like 'home workers', 'home based workers' and 'out workers' are synonymously used for such workers.
-For the purpose of this survey, all such workers will be categorised as 'self-employed'.
+For the purpose of this survey, all such workers was categorised as 'self-employed'.
 The 'home workers' have some degree of autonomy and economic independence in carrying out the work, and their work is not directly supervised as is the case for the employees.
 Like the other self-employed, these workers have to meet certain costs, like actual or imputed rent on the buildings in which they work, costs incurred for heating, lighting and power, storage or transportation, etc., thereby indicating that they have some tangible or intangible means of production.
 It may be noted that employees are not required to provide such inputs for production.